BOOKING AN APPOINTMENT

 Click here to go to the Patient Access website.

-Please call between 10:00 and 14:00 to enquire about your test results as our reception staff will have more time to deal with your request between these times.
+Please call between 10:00 and 14:00 to enquire about your test results as our administrative staff will have more time to deal with your request between these times.

 Many patients telephone for their results.
 We appreciate that this is for peace of mind, but it creates a large amount of unnecessary work for the staff who are already working at full steam.